r58Playz/terraos/README.md

 ```

 `sudo tar cajvf ../<filename> *` seems to create a sane tarball of the generated rootfses.
+`sudo mksquashfs * ../<filename> -comp gzip` creates a squashfs image of the generated rootfs.

 ## How do I build terrastage1.tar.zst?